horseman-97/os-pa2/README.md

 ### Problem Specification

 - The framework maintains the time with `ticks` variable.
 It is increased by 1 when a scheduling is happened.
-You may read this varible but should not modify it.
+You may read this variable but should not modify it.

 - Firstly, we need a schedulable entity, and it is the process.
 The framework accepts a *process description file* as the argument, and it describes the processes to simulate.
 Following example shows an example description file for two processes (process 1 and process 2).